 Junipers are conifers and generally are easy to care for: they are drought tolerant and will grow in any type of soil if there is drainage.
 They also do not require lots of maintenance and pruning, maybe every few years or so.

-Several varieties contain resins, which are highly flammable.
-Junipers can accumulate dead leaves, and as they age, become more prone to easily ignite.
+Several varieties contain highly flammable resins.
+Junipers can accumulate dead leaves, and as they age, they become more prone to easily ignite.
 Some firefighters nickname them "gasoline plants".Continue to 15 of 23 below.

 15 of 23

 - Botanical name: Miscanthus sinensis

 Native to Korea, Japan, China, and Taiwan, these ornamental grasses are clump-forming, showy, and range from dwarf types to large varieties.
 Although it doesn't require pampering and lots of maintenance, this grass, also known as Eulalia or Japanese silver grass, becomes dried and if not pruned is especially flammable.
 If you live in an area prone to wildfire, cut these grasses back in late winter to early spring.Continue to 16 of 23 below.

 16 of 23